 Exercise Science: Pre-Athletic Training (B.S.)/Athletic Training (M.S.): Become an athletic trainer at one of the nation’s oldest and most-reputable Athletic Training programs.
 Complete an undergraduate curriculum designed around best practices in medical and health professions education.
 In your fifth year, complete professional training in preventing, evaluating, and treating athletic injuries and illnesses.
 Engage with faculty in clinically meaningful research for professional advancement.
 Graduates (M.S.) are eligible to sit for the Board of Certification for the Athletic Trainer exam.

-Occupational Science (B.S.)/Occupational Therapy (M.S.): Enter in your first year as an undergraduate, and remain for five years to learn how to use "occupations", or activities, to bring meaning to the daily lives of people so they can participate in society.
+Occupational Science (B.S.)/Occupational Therapy (O.T.D.): Enter in your first year as an undergraduate, and remain for six years to train using a social model of disability and learn how to use "occupations", or activities, to empower people in their daily lives.
 Complete clinical experiences under the supervision of licensed OT faculty members.
 Graduate prepared to sit for the National Board for Certification in Occupational Therapy (NBCOT) exam.
 See our Professional Entry–Level program if you already completed an undergraduate degree.